mhamilt/yin/README.md

 # Yin

-Mirror of the YIN matlab library matlab by Alain de Cheveignè, redistricbuted uner the terms of the original [licence](./LICENCE).
+Mirror of the YIN matlab library matlab by Alain de Cheveigné, redistricbuted uner the terms of the original [licence](./LICENCE).

 The point of entry is the `yin` function which calls on other functions using